pragmatic-objects/oo-atom/README.md

 [![Build Status](https://img.shields.io/travis/project-avral/oo-atom/master.svg)](https://travis-ci.org/project-avral/oo-atom)
 [![PDD status](http://www.0pdd.com/svg?name=project-avral/oo-atom)](http://www.0pdd.com/p?name=project-avral/oo-atom)

 OO-atom is a desperate attempt to make Java programming more predictable and transparent.
-Instead of fighting the boilerplate code by hiding it, introducing hidden coupling, like it is done by Java EE, Spring and Hibernate, OO-atom greets clean design by taking the most from Java SE, and eliminating the worst parts of it.
+Instead of fighting the boilerplate code by hiding it, introducing hidden coupling, like it is done by Java EE, Spring and Hibernate, OO-atom greets clean design by taking the most from Java SE, and the best from OOP.

 The project is built around the term named Atom.
 Atom is a Java class, which strictly follows a set of [requirements](ATOM_SPECIFICATION.md).
 For each Atom, OO-atom project enforces:
 - composition over inheritance
-- separation of side effects ([partial]())
 - design by contract
 - safe code reuse techniques
 - SOLID